Alvotech Reports Results For The First Quarter Of 2025 And Provides Business Update

 Alvotech will conduct a business update conference call and live webcast on Thursday May 8, 2025, at 8:00 am ET (12:00pm GMT).

-REYKJAVIK, Iceland, May 7, 2025 - Alvotech (NASDAQ: ALVO, or the“Company”), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today reported financial results for the first quarter of 2025 and provided a summary of recent pipeline and corporate highlights.
+REYKJAVIK, Iceland, May 07, 2025 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO, or the“Company”), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today reported financial results for the first quarter of 2025 and provided a summary of recent pipeline and corporate highlights.
 Management will conduct a business update conference call and live webcast on March 8, 2025, at 8:00 am ET (12:00 pm GMT).

 Business Highlights in Q1 2025